-Based on animal studies, Anastrozole can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].
-Advise females of reproductive potential to use effective contraception during treatment with Anastrozole Tablets and for at least 3 weeks after the last dose.
+Based on animal studies, anastrozole tablets can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].
+Advise females of reproductive potential to use effective contraception during treatment with anastrozole tablets and for at least 3 weeks after the last dose.